chenjaja0312/AngelinaChen/README.md

 ---
 4.Attitude toward life:
 ===
-'I can’t be perfect, but I can be unique.'
+*I can’t be perfect, but I can be unique.*
 ---
 5.Wish:
 ===